lighthouse-no/cf-buildpack-rust/README.md

 This buildpack deploys a Rust application to the SAP Cloud Foundry environment.

+## Assumptions

+The objective of this buildpack is to compile your Rust program such that it will run as an application in your Cloud Foundry space.
+Consequently, your `Cargo.toml` file should specify a single package that compiles to a single binary.

+Adding configuration to `Cargo.toml` that causes `cargo build` to create multiple binaries will not have the desired outcome, because the `release` phase of this buildpack must supply Cloud Foundry with the name of the single binary to be executed &mdash; and that binary is identified by the package name.

 ## Usage

 In the `manifest.yml` of your application, point to this `buildpack` and allocate sufficient memory for compilation to succeed.